ThinkDataEd/curriculum/docs/overview.md

 telling stories with data.
 Seen in this way, its content will also prepare students to "read" and think critically about existing data stories.
-Ultimately, this course will be about how we discern good stories from bad through a practice that involves compiling evidence from one or more sources, and which often requires hands-on examination of one or more data sets.
+Ultimately, this course will be about how we discern good stories from bad through a practice that involves compiling evidence from one or more sources, and which often requires hands-on examination of one or more datasets.

 IDS will develop the tools, techniques, and principles for reasoning about the world with data.
-It will present a process that is iterative and authentically inquiry-based, comparing multiple "views" of one or more data sets.
+It will present a process that is iterative and authentically inquiry-based, comparing multiple "views" of one or more datasets.
 Inevitably, these views are the result of some kind of computation, producing numerical summaries or graphical displays.
 Their interpretation relies on a special kind of computation known as simulation to describe the uncertainty in each view.
 This kind of reasoning is exploratory and investigatory, sometimes framed as hypothesis evaluation, and sometimes as hypothesis generation.